Marc Bonilla: Other sideman work

-In 2022, Asia announced a 40th Anniversary Tour, with Marc Bonilla on guitar and vocals.
-However, the tour was subsequently cancelled.
+In 2022, Asia announced a 40th Anniversary Tour, with Bonilla on guitar and lead vocals.
+However, the tour was cancelled before any activity could take place.

 Solo work

 Marc Bonilla has released three solo albums.
 EE Ticket came out in 1991 on Reprise Records.
 American Matador followed in 1993 on Warner Records, including covers of "A Whiter Shade of Pale" and "I Am the Walrus" with guest Ronnie Montrose.

 Around the time that EE Ticket was released, Yamaha musical instruments produced a prototype left-handed Marc Bonilla model guitar.
 This guitar was embellished with comic book superheroes, of which Bonilla was very fond.

 His third solo release was a guitar instrumental album called Celluloid Debris, released in 2019 and available exclusively through his own website.

 Graphic design

 Aside from his work as a musician, Bonilla was also a graphic artist, who did album cover designs for Ronnie Montrose, with his 1986 solo album Territory and with his band Montrose, the 1987 album Mean.